 ■ Announcing a Common Employer’s Action Plan

-Toppan Printing Co., Ltd. has published a common employer’s action plan based on the Act on Advancement of Measures to Support Raising Next-Generation Children of Japan.
+Toppan Inc. has published a common employer’s action plan based on the Act on Advancement of Measures to Support Raising Next-Generation Children of Japan.

 This act specifies respective responsibilities of central and local governments, employers, and citizens of Japan in their efforts to create healthy environments for the upbringing of children who are to lead coming generations.
 The act stipulates that, as of its enactment on April 1, 2005, these four parties are expected to intensively and systematically engage in childrearing initiatives.